 Good layout improves readability.
-A dense, difficult to read piece can be simply and easily improved by the use of white spaces.
-You can gain white space by using headings and subheadings, short paragraphs and bulleted lists.
+A dense, difficult-to-read piece can be simply and easily improved by white space.
+You can gain white space by using headings, short paragraphs and bulleted lists.

-Placing subheadings through your work has the added bonus of communicating your messages at a glance.
-This is particularly important if you’re writing for people who skimread on a tablet.
+Placing headings through your work has the added bonus of communicating your messages at a glance.
+This is particularly important if you’re writing for people who skim-read.

 Do you close the bathroom door even when you’re the only one home?
 (Psychology Today)